 EcoTraining student David explains what goes through his mind when he is behind the viewfinder.

 “At first it’s a rush of panic that usually has me muttering to myself like a lunatic.
 I usually have a battle with my camera bag trying to get the damn thing out, all the while silently begging the bird not to fly off.
 My brain rattles as I check my settings and look through the viewfinder to see those bright yellow eyes staring back at me.
-It is a wonderful thing, seeing the picture before you take it in your mind and hoping it turns out the way you want it to.
+It is a wonderful thing, to see the picture before you take it in your mind and hope it turns out the way you want it to.
 This was one of those times.
-I hear the soft click click of the shutter and I feel a smile creep onto my face when I see the pictures on the screen.
+I hear the soft click-click of the shutter and I feel a smile creep onto my face when I see the pictures on the screen.
 Then I put the camera down and enjoy the pearl-spotted owlet sitting stock steady on the branch.
 I’ve learnt to do this now, to enjoy the sighting with my own eyes instead.
 Then it flies away with barely any sound and I turn to see my friends smiling along with me like a bunch of crazies.”

 You don’t have to own the best gear for this experience.

 At the end of the day, it’s the picture that has an emotional connection that will resonate the strongest with you.
 The one that tells a story without words.
 Like when someone captures you taking in the stunning features of hundreds of years old baobab trees.
 This is what I strive for when taking pictures, careful not to overthink the moment but rather to embrace it as it is.
-It’s all about becoming one with the environment around you and making yourself feel small and to share the frozen moment with others so that it may last forever.
+It’s all about becoming one with the environment around you and making yourself feel small and sharing the frozen moment with others so that it may last forever.

 Taking great photographs of nature requires creativity and technical skills, but also the knowledge and understanding of one’s subject matter.
 The wilderness photography course teaches participants about the equipment needed to become a versatile wilderness photographer.
 Participants also learn about the various elements that combine to make good wilderness photographic compositions.
 Learn more about the course here.